Univalence and completeness of Segal objects: Introduction

-Therefore, we note that the Segal conditions which induce the horizontal composition operation in (\ref{equintro1}) can be expressed for simplicial objects in any model category $\mathbb{M}$ in a straight forward fashion.
+Therefore, we note that the Segal conditions that induce the horizontal composition operation in (\ref{equintro1}) can be expressed for simplicial objects in any model category $\mathbb{M}$ in a straight-forward fashion.
 We thereby obtain a notion of Segal objects in all model categories.
 All such Segal objects $X$ (in fact all simplicial objects in $\mathbb{M}$) can be \emph{externalized} by computing their weighted limit functor together with (the opposite of) their associated $\Delta^{op}$-indexed cotensor

 Joyal and Tierney's result in \cite[4]{jtqcatvsss} states that the horizontal projection

 yields a Quillen pair -- and, in fact, a Quillen equivalence -- between $(\mathbf{S}^{\Delta^{op}},\mathrm{CS})$ and $(\mathbf{S},\mathrm{QCat})$, but that it does not do so when defined on $(\mathbf{S}^{\Delta^{op}},\mathrm{S})$ only.
 This can be rephrased by stating that a Segal space $X$ is complete if and only if its associated cotensor (\ref{equintrocplt}) yields a right Quillen functor of the form